Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

+The parameter $\kappa$ is a function of tensor search space bounds $\alpha, \beta$ \eqref{t-search-space} and the sample size $|\Omega|$.
+A straight-forward analysis shows that with fixed $\alpha$ and $ |\Omega|$, the amplification $\kappa$ increases monotonically with decreasing $\beta$, which is a lower bound for the Poisson parameters.
+The bound \eqref{errorbounds_intro} and $\kappa$ can be informative to determine in which cases the zero-truncated approach can lead to large errors relative to the oracle estimator.
+A small $\beta$ implies that the number of true zero counts neglected may be significant and our proposed estimator will likely degrade in accuracy as a consequence.
+Our zero-truncated approach will not be efficient in small Poisson parameter regimes, but otherwise performs nearly as well as the oracle estimator.
+These observations will be explored numerically in Section~\ref{sec:experiments}.

-For low-rank tensors, the number of true counts required by the result for an accurate estimator is small relative to the ambient dimensions, i.e., $|\Omega|\sim IR^2\log_2^2(I) \ll I_1\cdots I_N$.
-This allows for statistical inference via multiway analysis under significantly underdetermined scenarios, which otherwise would require the entire volume to be observed in a setting free of false zeros.
-Theorem \ref{simplethm} is slightly pessimistic since the number of free variables that specifies an element of $S_{R}^{+}(\beta, \alpha)$ is at most $\sim IR$ with optimal sampling rate conjecture to be $|\Omega|\sim IR\log(I)$, where the logarithmic term is unavoidable in matrix and tensor completion under random sampling models \cite{5452187}.
+For low-rank tensors, the number of true counts required by the result for an accurate estimator is small relative to the ambient dimensions, i.e., $|\Omega|\sim IR^2\log_2^2(I) \ll \prod_kI_k$.
+This allows for statistical inference via multiway analysis under significantly under-determined scenarios, which otherwise would require the entire volume to be observed in a setting free of false zeros.
+Theorem \ref{simplethm} is slightly pessimistic since the optimal sampling rate for elements of $S_{R}^{+}(\beta, \alpha)$ is conjectured to be $|\Omega|\sim IR\log(I)$, where the logarithmic term is unavoidable in matrix and tensor completion under random sampling models \cite{5452187}.
 Despite this, our derived sampling complexity is novel in that it improves upon current results in the literature, which involve super-quadratic dependence on $R$ and $I$ for $N$-way arrays with $N\geq 3$ \cite{nuctensor,NIPS2013_2050e03c,NEURIPS2019_a1519de5}.
 However, it is important to notice that we consider the NNCP rank rather than the general CP rank so that this comparison is difficult to make fairly.
+See Section \ref{relatedwork} for further discussion on the novelty of the result and comparison to other work in the literature.